 - You are living in Ireland and receiving a social security payment from another European Union /European Economic Area (EU/EEA) country or Switzerland and you are not getting an Irish social welfare payment (apart from Child Benefit or Early Childcare Supplement).
 You must not be liable to contribute to the Irish Social Welfare System, (i.e. PRSI)

 - You are living in Ireland and working in another EU/EEA country or Switzerland and are liable to pay Social Insurance Contributions in that country

 - You are living in Ireland and you are the dependent spouse or child of someone employed in another EU/EEA country and Switzerland.
 You must not be getting an Irish Social Welfare Payment apart from Child Benefit or Early Childcare Supplement and you must not be liable to contribute to the Irish social welfare system.

-For further information please visit the All About Medical Cards on the HSE website.
+For further information please visit the HSE website.

 Retired Cross-Border Workers

 Retired cross border workers may be entitled to NHS healthcare for continued treatment of an existing condition.

-Retired cross-border workers who live in the South are no longer entitled to NHS healthcare when they cease working in Northern Ireland.
+Retired cross-border workers who live in the South are no longer entitled to NI healthcare when they cease working in Northern Ireland.
 However, there is one important exemption to note: